 The EU budget in my country

 The EU budget is an important tool that puts EU policies into practice.
 It finances actions that Member States cannot fund on their own or which they can fund more economically by pooling their resources.
-The EU budget is adopted through a democratic procedure: it is prepared by the European Commission (the EU’s executive body) and is then discussed and agreed by the Council of the EU (representing EU Member States, including Greece) and by the European Parliament (where the democratically elected Greek representatives sit).
-Once adopted, the budget is then managed either jointly by the EU...
+The EU budget is adopted through a democratic procedure: it is prepared by the European Commission (the EU’s executive body) and is then discussed and agreed by the Council of the EU (representing EU Member States, including Germany) and by the European Parliament (where the democratically elected German representatives sit).
+Once adopted, the budget is then managed, either jointly by the EU...
 Member States and the Commission, or directly by the Commission.
-In practice, 80 % of the EU budget is handled by national or regional governments.
+In practice, 80 % of the EU budget is managed by national or regional governments.
 Through grants, loans and other forms of financing, the EU budget provides financial support to hundreds of thousands of beneficiaries such as students, scientists, NGOs, SMEs, towns and regions.

-- Corporate author(s): Directorate-General for Budget (European Commission) Themes: Community finance , Activities of the institutions and bodies
+- Corporate author(s): Directorate-General for Budget (European Commission) Themes: Activities of the institutions and bodies , Community finance